scienceforever/HypExpo/README.md

 ----
 ## Citing HypExpo
-If you use the HypExpo package, please cite:
+If you use the HypExpo, please cite:

 - Kumar A., D’Souza S.S., Moskvin O.V., Toh H., Guo L., Wang B., Zhang J., Swanson S., Thomson J., and Slukvin I.I.
-(2016) Mesenchymoangioblast is the Clonal Mesodermal Progenitors for Pericytes and Smooth Muscle Cells in Human Pluripotent Stem Cell Cultures (accepted)
+(2016) Mesenchymoangioblast is the Clonal Mesodermal Progenitors for Pericytes and Smooth Muscle Cells in Human Pluripotent Stem Cell Cultures